 In early July the salmon run picks up and around the middle of July the salmon fishing really gets interesting as the numbers increase dramatically.

 The prime time period of fishing for brown trout in Mýrarkvísl is from June 1st to July 20th.
 After July 20th the brown trout tend to get selective in feeding and the best way to catch them is by targeting them with what they are feeding on and this is the time dry flies are most effective.

 The fishing permits in river Mýrarkvísl also include a license to fish the Lake Langavatn and river Geitafellsá.

 Along with the fishing in Mýrarkvísl a license for the Lake Langavatn is included in the permits.
 The lake holds a great big stock of small arctic char along with good size brown trout making it a great option for families.
 Rules: Fly, spin or bait.

-Also included in the permits for Mýrarkvísl is the little river Geitafellsá that runs trough plains just by the lodge before ending up in lake Langavatn.
+Also included in the permits for Mýrarkvísl is the little river Geitafellsá that runs through plains above the lake before ending up in the lake Langavatn.
 The river is small and sensitive, perfect for dry fly fishing.
 In June and July anglers can expect to catch good size brown trout & from late July the arctic char from the lake start heading up river for spawning in great number.
 Rules: Fly only catch and release.

 Self-catering or full catering on request.

 The river is about an hour drive from Akureyri & a 10 minute drive from the town of Húsavík.